seatable/seatable-admin-docs/manual/config/dtable_storage_server_conf.md

 In `[general]` section:

 - `host`: The address that dtable-storage-server listens on.
-Default is `0.0.0.0`.
+Default is `127.0.0.1`.
 - `port`: The port that dtable-storage-server listens on.
 Default is `6666`.
 - `log_dir`: The directory that dtable-storage-server writes logs to.
 Default is the dir of configuration file.
+- `temp_file_dir`: The directory that dtable-storage-server create buffers in. _Required_

 In `[storage backend]` section: